ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-8-2.md

-# Building Effective Relationships with Mentees and Coaches

 In this chapter, we will explore the importance of building effective relationships with mentees and coaches.
 A successful mentorship and coaching program relies heavily on strong connections and open communication between all parties involved.
 We will discuss strategies and best practices for cultivating these relationships, fostering growth, and inspiring others to follow.